Smoking Buffalo Wings With Dry Rub Recipe

 After doing any necessary breaking down of the wings, you can start to season them.
 First, dry off any moisture on the surface of the wings with paper towels.
 While you're there, use this as a chance to pluck out any stray feathers that the butcher may not have removed from the chicken skin.

 Once dried, immediately toss the wings in olive oil.
 This will help them stay moist while they cook and make it easier for the spices to adhere to the surface.
 Combine the seasonings listed in the ingredients in a large bowl and drop the wings in, tossing them to coat thoroughly on all sides.
+If hot wings are more to your taste, you can also add to your spice rub chili powder, ground mustard or hot cayenne pepper.

 Step 3: Light the Grill